-At the end of March 2018, the Atari Group had $\in$ 3.1 million in cash.
+At the end of March 2018, the Atari Group had €3.1 million in cash.
 The group does not have lines of credit or borrowing capacity with banks.
 The group finances its activities via self-financing and financial market transactions.

 The publishing of video games is a sector that requires significant amounts of investment and the success of the games over time is difficult to predict.
 Given this limited visibility on the business, the assessment of Atari's ability to finance and, therefore, continue its activities for a period of 12 months from the end of the financial year is largely based on its cash flow forecasts.
-The preparation of these cash flow forecasts involves the management's judgments on significant matters concerning, in particular, activity assumptions subject to a high degree of uncertainty.
+The preparation of these cash flow forecasts involves significant management's judgments concerning, in particular, activity assumptions subject to a high degree of uncertainty.

-In this context, we considered the going concern assumption as a key point of the audit.
+In this context, we considered the going concern assumption as a key audit matter.

-We examined the preparation process and the internal control framework surrounding the calculation of the twelve-month cash flow forecast prepared by the general management.
-We also met with management to understand and evaluate the key assumptions underlying the cash flow forecast.
+We examined the preparation process and the internal control framework surrounding the calculation of the twelve-month cash flow forecasts prepared by the management.
+We also met with management to understand and assess the key assumptions underlying the cash flow forecasts.

-We compared the actual cash position at the end of March 2018 with the cash forecast for the previous year.
+We compared the actual cash position at the end of March 2018 with the cash forecasts for the previous year.

-We analyzed the cash flow forecast for the twelve-month period and carried out the following verification procedures:
+We analyzed the twelve-month cash flow forecasts and carried out the following verification procedures:

-- reconciliation of cash shown in the forecast with the last available cash position - analysis of the consistency of revenue forecasts with past performance, market prospects, reviews of video game specialists published in professional journals and sales statistics available - assessment of the margin rates in relation to past amounts realized and the positioning of cash flows corresponding to the main deadlines identified
+- reconciliation of cash shown in the forecast with the last available cash position - analysis of the consistency of revenue forecasts with past performance, market prospects, reviews of video game specialists published in professional journals and available sales statistics assessment of the margin rates in relation to past amounts realized and the positioning of cash flows corresponding to the main deadlines identified